masterborn/masterborn-blog/src/content/preview/Refactoring_vs_rewrite.md

 ---
 title: 'Refactoring vs. Rewrite - Which is a Better Option ?'
 date: 2021-03-05
-description: 'Refactoring vs Rewrite.
+description: 'Refactoring vs. Rewrite.
 When to Refactor or Rewrite Your Code?
 What factors should you consider before the final decision?'
 author: 'Przemysław Królik'
 authorAvatar: ./assets/avatar_przemyslaw_k.jpg
 metaImage: ./assets/Refactoring_vs_rewrite/refactoring_vs_rewrite_cover_photo.jpg
 metaTitle: 'Refactoring vs. Rewrite - Which is a Better Option'
-metaDescription: 'Refactoring vs Rewrite.
+metaDescription: 'Refactoring vs. Rewrite.
 When to Refactor or Rewrite Your Code?
 What factors should you consider before the final decision?'
 isPreview: true
 ---